Breaking Down ‘WandaVision’s’ Thrilling, Easter Egg-Filled Finale

 Kevin: I missed the style of the earlier episodes.
 The tour through sitcom history through a Marvel prism was so audacious, and the changing visual aesthetic each week was so welcome in a cinematic universe that seems to have mandated the same neutered, desaturated palate across all its projects—including these last two episodes of WandaVision.
 Having the sitcom gimmick reflect how not just Wanda, but all of us, have learned to process grief and retreat to our coping mechanisms was brilliant to me.
 Getting to watch Kathryn Hahn’s performance unfold along that same arc, climaxing with that “It Was Agatha All Along” twist was a treat in a way I haven’t enjoyed in television before.
 (I told you I’d just end up screaming “Kathryn Hahn!”
 100 times.)

 Melissa: Understandable.
-I’m really glad Agatha didn’t die in the finale, by the way.
-Hope lives on that she’ll return to the screen sometime soon to mentor Wanda in magic, like she did in the comics.
+I’m really glad we’ll definitely be seeing more of her in MCU, by the way.
+She'll almost certainly emerge from Westview sometime soon, maybe to mentor Wanda in magic.
 I’m also excited for what’s next for Monica Rambeau, now that she’s free of S.W.O.R.D. and Wanda’s reign of terror.
 In the episode’s first post-credits scene, a Skrull (shapeshifting aliens introduced in Captain Marvel) reveals herself and relays a message about an old friend of her mother’s who’d like to meet her.
 The Skrull points to the sky, which means… space!
 Where none other than Nick Fury was last seen sipping coconut juice on a Skrull ship.
 Exciting!
 Pity about the aerospace engineer, though.

 Kevin: And then there’s that grief.
 Now that we’ve seen the finale, I’m loath to revisit the irritating discourse about the line of dialogue from last week that has gotten the internet so worked up.
 But I do think the finale lends context to it.